 This past Monday morning, I was training one of my clients who admittedly needs to lose a good bit of weight.
-He is super-sharp in running his own company; however, one of his biggest struggles is not to allow his business to dominate his life.
+He is super-sharp in running his own company; however, one of his biggest struggles is not allowing his business to dominate his life.
 I have coached him over the past few months to build boundaries around his time with his family and devotion to his faith and health, yet the struggles remain.
 He has made significant progress; however, it’s a weekly fight not to give too much of himself to his business.

 Our current focus is on nailing his weekly training frequency of three strength-training workouts plus two to three cardio sessions.
 Further, we are focusing on getting in all his daily planned nutrition as he tends to skip meals in the face of the sometimes crushing demands of his business.

 So, towards the end of his workout, he commented that he finds it challenging to stay on track after about 2-3 days of following his nutrition plan.
 He said that it’s ‘hard” to stick with his plan.
 Now, as his coach, I immediately reminded him of the great strides he’s made and encouraged him to stay the course.
 He appreciated my verbal boost, and we pushed on with his training.

 After our session ended, his words echoed in my ears as I was driving back home.
 “It’s hard to stay on track nutritionally.”
 And for some reason, his comment struck a chord and inspired the following: